nicolasdanelon/UnofficialDocs/source/glossary/glossary.rst

         Graphical display of a buffer.
 Multiple views can show the same buffer.

     plugin
-    	A feature impemented in Python.
-It can consist of a single command or multiple commands.
+        A feature impemented in Python, which can consist of a single command or multiple commands.
 It can be contained in one *.py* file or many *.py* files.

     package
-    	This term in ambiguous in the context of Sublime Text, because it can refer to a Python package (unlikely), a directory inside ``Packages`` or a *.sublime-package* file.
-Most of the time, it means a directory inside ``Packages`` containing resources that belong together to build a new feature or provide support for a programming or markup language.
+        This term is ambiguous in the context of Sublime Text, because it can refer to a Python package (unlikely), a directory inside ``Packages`` or a *.sublime-package* file.
+Most of the time, it means a directory inside ``Packages`` containing resources that belong together, which build a new feature or provide support for a programming or markup language.

     panel
-        An input/output widget such as a search panel or the output panel.
+        An input/output widget, such as a search panel or the output panel.

     overlay
         An input widget of a special kind.
-Goto Anything is an overlay.
+E.g., Goto Anything is an overlay.